 Over the course of the school year teams will be produce several relatively-short reports, at least one of which will be in writing and at least one of which will be a pre-recorded video.
 At least one report will also be a live oral presentation, before a panel of judges (possibly delivered remotely).
 Dates and details about reporting will be provided later.

 The challenge will culminate with the adviser assembling a “mystery” exploration area in a fully-darkenable space on campus (possibly outside, to be explored at night) then having the student team “explore” it with their hardware from a distance (no line-of-sight monitoring allowed) by radio-control, using live video for decision-making, taking photos for mapping, and making measurements of environmental conditions and contents.
 The date for this “lunar exploration” event (to be done essentially simultaneously at participating institutions) will be near the end of March, 2022, so that final reports can be finished by early-April, before spring semester is over.

-If you have questions, or to sign up your school to participate (before the end of September — first come, first served), contact Professor Thelma Berquo firstname.lastname@example.org at Concordia College in Moorhead.
+If you have questions, or to sign up your school to participate, contact Professor Thelma Berquo firstname.lastname@example.org at Concordia College in Moorhead.